JonCat1/Jon-Catanzano---Sample/README.md

 This story provides guidance that decision makers, solution architects, developers, and technicians can follow to model the API services that are available in sample architecture below.
 For this reason, this story is written to be less technical.

-As a high-level guide, this story should be consulted in tandem with the [Open API v3.x Specifications](https://swagger.io/specification/) for more details.
+As a high-level guide, this story should be read in tandem with the [Open API v3.x Specifications](https://swagger.io/specification/) for more details.

 (Note that API contracts aren't covered in this story).